sint23186/Utena-3d-model/README.md

 # Utena-3d-model
-This is a 3d model I am working on in blender and the hope is to use this to make animations
+my goal for as92005 is to make a 3d model in blender as a game asset of a character from the anime I admire magical girls and...